 • Turmeric Grilled Chicken: Thais know how to grill, and this dish is as delicious as it is healthy.
 This is a great way to get in some anti-inflammatory, anti-microbial, anti-oxidant benefits of turmeric while impressing your friends and family with your Thai cooking skills.
 It’s also one of the easier recipes in the book, and one which you can see for yourself here.
 It will make a tasty addition to any cookout.

 • Green Mango Salad.
-I’m become quite fond of this sprightly salad, which at Thai restaurants often garnishes a big fried fish.
-The tartness of the green mango and chile/limey/fish sauce-y dressing complements the fish well.
+I’ve become quite fond of this sprightly salad, which at Thai restaurants can often be found in a garnish-sized portion sitting atop a big fried fish.
+The tartness of the green mango and chile/limey/fish sauce-y dressing complements the fried fish well.
 If you don’t want to eat fried fish, though, Leela suggests (in her blog) a brilliant alternative.
-It turns out that a simpler, healthier, though no less delectable, accompaniment to this mango salad is a couple of medium boiled eggs.
-This pairing is one I became immediately addicted to upon first try.
+It turns out that a simpler, healthier, though no less delectable, companion to this mango salad is a couple of medium boiled eggs.
+This pairing is one to which I became instantly addicted.
 The recipes (for both the green mango salad and perfectly medium-boiled eggs) are freely shared here.
-Immediately after trying this recipe, I lnged headlong into a 3-month phase where, if I was home for lunch this was the only thing I wanted to eat.
+Immediately after trying this recipe, I lunged headlong into a 3-month phase where, if I was home for lunch this was the only thing I wanted to eat.

-• Stir-fried beef with banana peppers: This mellow Thai meal is one to appreciate if you are eating cleaner and paleo-ish.
-New Zealand grass-fed beef is increasingly available here in Thailand, and I buy it.
-Of course, the good stuff is not any cheaper here than elsewhere on the planet.
-Stir-fries like this one are a smart way to extend the grass-fed goodness by making it a friendly contributor to the meal rather than the main event.
+• Stir-fried Beef with Banana Peppers: This mellow Thai meal is one to appreciate if you are eating cleaner and paleo-ish.
+New Zealand grass-fed beef is available in Thailand now, and I buy it.
+Of course, the good stuff is not any cheaper here than elsewhere.
+Stir-fries like this one are a smart way to extend that grass-fed goodness by making it a friendly contributor to the meal, rather than the main event.
 While this dish is intended to be eaten with rice, it also works in a lettuce wrap.
-I don’t see why it couldn’t sit atop cauliflower rice either.
+I don’t see why it couldn’t happily join cauliflower rice on a plate either.
 Beef-eaters love it.
 It is flavor-packed without being chile hot.
 And it allows you to cook up quality beef without breaking the bank – a triple win!

-• Finally, though lower ranking on the health meter due to the cooking method of the chicken – we’re going the way of the deep fryer again, I need to comment on Leela’s cashew chicken recipe.
+• Finally, though lower ranking on the health meter due to the cooking method of the chicken, allow me to lead us down the path of deep frying.
+I need to comment on Leela’s Cashew Chicken.
 She describes this foreigner favorite as “one dish with a thousand faces” because the recipes, flavor and results vary so much within the Thailand restaurant scene.
-Then she gives up her preferred version.
+She then offers her preferred version.
 This is another recipe I have made repeatedly.
-I follow Leela’s instructions to the letter, and while it takes time (it’s a weekend recipe in my opinion) none of the steps are particularly challenging.
+I follow Leela’s instructions to the letter, and while it takes time (it’s a weekend recipe, in my opinion) none of the steps are particularly challenging.
 The results?
 My 15 year old who is, as they can be, a food critic, tells me that “my” cashew chicken is better than what he gets out.
 Ditto from visiting relatives.
 I will never need another recipe for cashew chicken.

 TECHNIQUES & SUBSTITUTIONS